 For the purposes of the rankings, “reputation” is measured by a survey of college officials who US News believes are objective about the ranking process.
 In fact, US News explicitly states that “reputation” shouldn’t be based on measurable criteria.
-Hmmm… so the criteria with the biggest influence on ranking is just based on opinion?
+Hmmm, so the criteria with the biggest influence on ranking is just based on opinion?

 If you believe that rankings are an indicator of popularity, then more students with better qualifications will be applying to these schools.
 Combining this with the theory of supply and demand, as more students apply, acceptance rates decline and college prices increase.

-Some would argue that a higher priced college does deliver more value and a better return on your investment.
+Some would argue that a higher-priced college does deliver more value and a better return on your investment.
 But that’s hard to conclude because it’s difficult to account for the different qualifications of students that by the nature of the higher rankings they attract.
 And colleges aren’t forth coming in supplying information on salaries and graduate school acceptance rates.

 In a way, the answer to the question is irrelevant as far as paying for colleges goes.
-The fact is that the rankings exist and if you want to attend a higher ranked school, you can expect to pay more.
+The fact is that the rankings exist and if you want to attend a higher-ranked school, you can expect to pay more.

 Among the schools ranked in the top 30, 21 gave 60% or less of freshman institutional grants, 12 schools provided 50% or less.
-There were only 2 schools where 80% or more of freshman received institutional grants.
+There were only two schools where 80% or more of freshman received institutional grants.
 Of the 18 schools ranked between 30 and 50, half awarded less than 60% of freshman institutional aid.
-Two, colleges ranked 40 and 45, provide more than 80% of freshman with institutional aid.
+Two, colleges ranked 40 and 45, provide more than 80% of freshman with institutional aid.1

 Of the next 50 schools (52 because of ties), 90% or more of freshman at 40 of the colleges, received institutional aid.
-Only three, one of them a public college, had less than 60% of freshman with institutional aid.
+Only three, one of them a public college, had less than 60% of freshman with institutional aid.1

 Now some would argue that the higher cost colleges deliver more value, a better return on your investment.
 That’s hard to say and not only because you need to account for the different qualifications of the students.
 The fact is that colleges haven’t been exactly forthcoming in supplying information on salaries and acceptance rates into graduate school.